-For a new pet dog owner, it can be really scary to see their loving pet behaving unusually.
-Especially, some character traits can be quite worrying.
-Hiding under the bed can be one of those scary characteristic traits.
+For a new pet dog owner, it can be scary to see their loving pet behaving unusually.

 Why does my dog hide under the bed?

-Dogs are naturally a den animals.
+Dogs are naturally denning animals.
 Dogs hide under the bed due to the comfort of that place.
-They find it very relaxing in places which are cramped and small.
+They find it very relaxing in areas which are cramped and small.
 It helps them to relax more.
 They also prefer those places due to the temperature as well.
-It helps them to take a nap or just to relax a bit.
+It helps them to take a nap or to relax a bit.

-Here is a brief answer to your concerns.
 Are you interested to know more?
-Then hop on for a descriptive answer to your query.
+Then hop on for a descriptive response to your query.

 Dogs Hide Under the Bed: 7 Reasons

 Dogs feel comfortable in cramped places.
-They seek for some personal space whenever they feel the need for it.
-The small space under the bed replicates what it seems to be a den-like area.
+They seek some personal space whenever they feel the need for it.
+The small space under the bed replicates what seems to be a den-like area.

 Plenty of reasons can make a dog comfortable under the bed.
 I have listed some of them below.

 Reason 1: They Need Private Spaces

 Like humans, dogs need a personal space as well.
-As they are den animals, they feel a lot more comfortable in small areas.
+They are den animals and feel a lot more comfortable in small areas.

-If they feel scared and fall ill, they need a comfortable place where they can relax.
+If they feel scared and fall ill, they need a comfortable place to relax.
 And we all know how comforting private spaces can be.

 Dogs are similar to humans in that case.

 Dogs feel a sense of protection under the bed due to its relative permanency.
-They want certain locations to remain unchanged.
-They feel safer in these permanent places than other spots in the house.
+They want specific locations to remain unchanged.
+They feel safer in these permanent places than in other spots in the house.

 Reason 2: They Might be Scared

-Naturally dogs are very instinctive.
+Naturally, dogs are very intuitive.
 They can sort out anything that is out of the ordinary.
-They also have a very sensitive hearing which can detect the smallest of differences in sound.
+They also have empathetic hearing that can detect minor differences in sound.